marcelebbrecht/powerrouting/README.md

 Statistics
 ----------

-The mixed configurations are not included in stats or longterm, they're only for demonstation of interoperability.
+Mixed configurations are not included in stats or longterm, they're only for demonstation of interoperability.

 In the stats directory, you will find an analysis file for each routing protocoll.
 Here you can examine and visualize different things:
 * for each simulation you can examine power consumption of every router on battery as timeline (lower deviation is better)